 I have to take my mind off coronavirus somehow, so I thought I would provide the latest update on our experience with oral immunotherapy for food allergies.
 We’re done for now We have stopped oral immunotherapy updosing, after having reached a dose of 1 whole nut for each child (see why in the section below, “New information since we started OIT”).
 So now we are entering maintenance phase at a daily peanut for one child and a daily cashew for the other.
 Our allergist said that after about 3 months on the 1 nut dose, they would be protected from … Continue reading Stopping OIT at One Nut

 I’m still on my health insurance rant.
 How many ways can the health insurance system screw you?
 If you’re a health insurance user, chances are you’ve been scammed, duped, or basically not given the coverage that you paid for because the health insurance system in this country has been intentionally/unintentionally designed to make sure that you won’t know how to use it and getting enough reliable information to avoid costly errors is practically impossible.
-I’m sharing so that hopefully the same thing doesn’t happen to you.
-Here are five things I’ve been screwed on: #1 Health insurance representatives and provider … Continue reading 5 Health Insurance Traps
+(Help fight this by choosing the most cost-effective health insurance for you with some of these comparison spreadsheets.)
+Here are five things I’ve learned about when … Continue reading 5 Tips for Dealing with Health Insurance

 This is a niche post for those of us trying to explore the causes and cures for myopia.
 Since the causes of myopia are not fully understood, the treatments are still under discovery and experimentation.
 If you search online, you probably won’t find much evidence that the axial length of the human eye can be reduced – this is a key measurement that folks are using as an objective way to determine if axial length myopia can be reversed.
 However, I suspect that there exists some evidence – it just hasn’t reached Google’s top search results.
 I discovered that the axial … Continue reading Can Axial Length Be Reduced?